Rep Ranges Explained: The Complete Guide

 Rep range doesn't directly affect fat loss — caloric deficit does.
 Higher rep sets burn slightly more calories during the workout due to longer time under tension, but the difference is minimal.
 For body composition, maintaining muscle through resistance training (any rep range) while in a caloric deficit is what matters most.

 All rep ranges can build muscle when taken close to failure.
-However, the 6-15 rep range is most practical for accumulating hypertrophy-focused training volume.
+However, the 6–15 rep range is most practical for accumulating hypertrophy-focused training volume.
 Very low reps cause excessive fatigue, and very high reps become cardiovascularly limiting before muscles are fully challenged.
-Most successful bodybuilders train primarily in the moderate range.
+For most lifters, moderate reps are the most sustainable approach.

 Base your rep range on your primary goal, the exercise type, and your experience level.
 For strength, emphasize 1–5 reps on compounds.
 For size, focus on 6–12 reps.
 Match exercises appropriately — heavy compound lifts in lower ranges, isolation work in higher ranges.
 Include variety through periodization for best results.